vinit-thummar/Tic-Tac-Toe-Minimax/README.md

-Here's a rephrased version of the provided text for "Ultimate Tic Tac Toe":

----

 **Advanced Tic Tac Toe**
 This project develops an AI strategy for playing Advanced Tic Tac Toe, utilizing the Minimax algorithm with Alpha-Beta pruning optimization.